Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): Add some preference to edit the 2 Hull color (brick and other), and maybe also Hull line thickness
 - MISSING FEATURE (Alban): Add some preference to edit the Watermark property (font, text color, background color and transparency, content displayed, which corner)
 - MISSING FEATURE (Ludo & Denis): Add some optionnal arrows at the extremities of the linear rulers.
+- MISSING FEATURE (Ludo): Move the measure values along the linear rulers in order to avoid overlapping of close parallel rulers.
 - MISSING FEATURE (Denis): Add an option to place the measure above the line of the ruler
+- MISSING FEATURE (Ludo): The export window should propose to export on multiple pages
+- BUG (Alban): After reloading the part library, all the settings of the part lib are reset to what it was when the application started instead of what it was just before reloading
 - BUG #53 (Alban): In the export window you can specify a selection rectangle null by setting a bottom < top
 - BUG #54 (Alban): If you select a named group on the map and click on a part in the part lib, the part is added in the middle of the group
 - BUG #55 (Alban): When you replace a part in a group, the display area of the group is not recomptuted